INTO-CPS-Association/DTaaS/docs/user/servers/execution/runner/README.md

 the `location`.
 The path to _runner.yaml_ can either be relative or absolute path.
 However, the `location` path is always relative path with respect to the path of _runner.yaml_ file.

+:fontawesome-solid-circle-info:
+The commands must be executable.
+Please make sure that the commands have execute permission on Linux platforms.

 ## :pen: Create Commands